 “Blessed are you, O Virgin Mary; without dying you won the Martyr’s crown beneath the Cross of the Lord.”
 Today, the Church remembers and honors the intense suffering and grief of the Mother of Jesus during His Passion and Death.
-There were actually seven individual sorrows that Mary endured as was foretold to her by Simeon the priest of the Temple on the occasion of the Lord’s Presentation.
+There were seven individual sorrows that Mary endured as was foretold to her by Simeon, the priest of the Temple, on the occasion of the Lord’s Presentation.
 Here is a partial text of a very popular hymn somberly expressing these heartfelt sentiments: At the cross, her station keeping, Stood the mournful Mother weeping, Close to Jesus to the last.
-Through her heart, his sorrow sharing, All his bitter anguish bearing, Now at length the sword had passed.
+Through her heart, his sorrow sharing, All his bitter anguish bearing, Now at length, the sword had passed.
 Our present hope for our Christian journey toward Heaven is easily seen in the Opening Prayer at Mass today: “Father, as your Son was raised on the cross, His Mother Mary stood by Him, sharing His sufferings.
-May your Church be united with Christ in His suffering and death and so come to share in His rising to new life.
-Looking to the example of Mary, may we too unite our sufferings to our Lord, facing them with courage, love, and trust.”
+May your Church be united with Christ in His suffering and death and so come to share in His rising to New life.
+Looking to the example of Mary, may we too unite our sufferings to our Lord, facing them with courage, love and trust.”

-Secondly, he teaches that suffering is transformative: Down through the centuries and generations, it has been seen that in suffering there is concealed a particular power that draws a person interiorly close to Christ, a special grace.
+Secondly, he teaches that suffering is transformative: Down through the centuries and generations, it has been seen that in suffering, there is concealed a particular power that draws a person interiorly close to Christ, a special grace.
 To this grace, many saints, such as St. Francis of Assisi, St. Ignatius of Loyola, and others, owe their profound conversion.
-A result of such a conversion is not only that the individual discovers the salvific meaning of suffering but above all that he becomes a completely new person.
+A result of such a conversion is not only that the individual discovers the salvific meaning of suffering but also that he becomes a completely new person.
 He discovers a new dimension, as it were, of his entire life and vocation.
-Finally, he writes that suffering enlivens and grows charity and love for and of others: We could say that suffering . . . is present in order to unleash love in the human person, that unselfish gift of one’s “I” on behalf of other people, especially those who suffer.
-The world of human suffering unceasingly calls for, so to speak, another world: the world of human love; and in a certain sense man owes to suffering that unselfish love that stirs in his heart and actions.
+Finally, he writes that suffering enlivens and grows charity and love for and of others: We could say that suffering . . . is present to unleash love in the human person, that unselfish gift of one’s “I” on behalf of other people, especially those who suffer.
+The world of human suffering unceasingly calls for, so to speak, another world: the world of human love, and in a certain sense, man owes to suffering that unselfish love that stirs in his heart and actions.

 “Let me mingle tears with you, Mourning him who mourned for me, All the days that I may live.
 Christ, when you shall call me hence, Be your Mother my defense, Be your cross my victory.”
 Stabat Mater